 At the Annual Dinner held again at the Ballarat Golf Club, The Danny Elliott Trophy for the Most Successful Rower went to Kathy Lloyd, the Norm Angow Club person of the Year went to Sharon Waters, The Kate Elliott Trophy for the Most Successful Junior went to Lily Kittelty and a new trophy for the Most Improved Novice went to Anthea Pinson.

 The on water, rowing activities were capably overseen by Captain, Kathy Lloyd, who had returned to the club after a 15 year absence, and followed the tried and tested Ballarat City formula of training hard and leading by example.
 After all, it was our on water activities that really mattered.
 This season we saw 42 rowers winning 30 out of 84 events entered compared to last year when 31 rowers enter 114 events with 21 wins.
 Although we had more rowers than last year, there were less entries but more wins.
-At the Victorian State Championships held on Lake Wendouree the club won two gold medals in Female C 8 and the Female D double sculls; two silver medals Men’s C 4 and Female D scull and a bronze medal in the Female C pair.
+At the Victorian State Championships held on Lake Wendouree the club won two gold medals in Female C 8 and the Female D double sculls; two silver medals Men’s C 4 (pictured below) and Female D scull and a bronze medal in the Female C pair.
 At Masters State Championships in Nagambie we won one gold medal with Kathy Lloyd and Belinda Bilney rowing composite with Lisa Letic and Marie Cecile Lacoste of Albert Park in Female C quad and silver in the Female D quad.
 Kathy and Belinda won bronze in the Female D double scull and Kathy a bronze in the Female D scull.

 At the Masters National Championships on Lake Barrington Kathy again won a silver in the Female D scull and a bronze medal in a composite Female C 8+.
 The season started out with a very successful Bendigo sprint regatta winning nine out of 18 events entered with 20 club members competing.
 Unfortunately, this attendance did not continue at the following regattas.
 There was a small, but strong contingent of female rowers attending quite a few regattas including the Nestle/Hamilton event, Victorian State Titles, Geelong Masters and Australian National Masters Championships.
 Our men attended regattas with the women at Ballarat, Wendouree/Ballarat, Colac and Henley on the Maribyrnong.
 Eight Ballarat City rowers and one cox attended the Australian Masters Championships on Lake Barrington in Tasmania in May.
 Kath Mills, Sue Peacock, Anthea Pinson, Sharon Waters, Meg Merrylees, Kathy Lloyd, Peta Clarke (first regatta back for many seasons) and Danielle Foley made the trip while Erin Dexter also made her racing debut as a cox.
 This was a very large regatta and we returned with a silver and bronze medal under wet, cold and windy conditions.
-Danny and Kate Elliott are also running learn to row and sculling programs for junior rowers on a Sunday.
+Danny and Kate Elliott were also running learn to row and sculling programs for junior rowers on a Sunday.
 This season saw one of these crews with a senior rower on board take out the Novice quad sculls at Bendigo Regatta.